aurora-opensource/xviz/docs/getting-started/mapping-camera.md

 # Mapping Camera Images

 KITTI has 4 camera image sources.
 The conversion code converts each image into a separate stream.
-Separating the data by stream is useful because eventually, see [roadmap](TODO), our XVIZ server will provide the ability to select streams before sending the XVIZ data which can result in significant size reduction of data when it is not necessary.

-It also means the streams could be accessed if necessary by enabling them and requesting the data again.

 > Due to transmission size considerations, it is typically important to down scale images as much as
 > possible.
 Many cameras today capture at HD resolutions and downsizing to e.g. 720x480 leads to a